Arm Chair Crafts

 This project is ideal if you want a cozy, practical craft that introduces light shaping and basic embroidery.

-Each coaster takes roughly under 30 minutes to make, making it an easy evening crochet project or a weekend mini-project.
+Each coaster takes roughly under 30 minutes to make, making it an easy evening crochet project, last minute gift idea, or a weekend mini-project.

 You can experiment with yarn colors or tiny variations in facial expression to give each bear its own personality.